Studebaker-Packard Corporation: "Packardbakers"

-The Packards (for 1957 and 1958) were essentially Studebaker Presidents with a redesigned Front Clip using Packard Parts and redesigned interior and tail of the car also using Packard Parts.
+The Packards (for 1957 and 1958) were essentially Studebaker Presidents with a redesigned front clip using Packard parts and redesigned interior and tail of the car also using Packard parts.
 The vehicles were referred to as "Packardbakers".
 The final Packard rolled off the assembly line on July 25, 1958.
 That year, Studebaker instructed company personnel to sell their Packards and use only Studebakers.

 Hurley was able to negotiate the distribution rights of the Mercedes Benz automobile brand in the USA exclusively owned by SP.
 Daimler Benz.
 The agreement was looked on as a necessity both for the income that Mercedes-Benz could add to the company's bottom line and as another product that the Studebaker dealer network could sell in the event that the company quit building its own cars.

-Studebaker-Packard Corporation made numerous attempt at resurrecting the Packard nameplate.
+Studebaker-Packard Corporation made numerous attempts at resurrecting the Packard nameplate.
 The French Facel-Vega four-door sedan, which was powered by a Chrysler V8 engine, would have been supplied the basis of a new Packard.
-Additional work was done with the Ford Motor Company to use the 1956 Lincoln Bodies that Ford was eliminating.
-Studebaker Corporation in 1965 sold back to Daimler Benz, Mercedes Benz of North America which was distributing Mercedes in the USA.
+Additional work was done with the Ford Motor Company to use the 1956 Lincoln bodies that Ford was eliminating.
+Studebaker Corporation in 1965 sold back to Daimler-Benz, Mercedes-Benz of North America which was distributing Mercedes in the USA.